bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 You are not allowed to collaborate during the sprint challenge.

-## Project Set Up
+### Project Set Up

-- [ ] Fork and clone the repo.
+- [ ] Create a forked copy of this project
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [ ] Clone your OWN version of the repository (Not BloomTech's by mistake!)
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
+- [ ] Implement the project on the main branch, committing changes regularly
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [ ] Push commits: `git push origin main`

 ## Project Instructions